Using Anomaly Detection to Detect Poisoning Attacks in Federated Learning Applications: Proposed Framework

 \subsection{Overview}

 In this subsection, we describe the proposed framework.
 An overview of the proposed method has been shown in Figure~\ref{fig:overview}.
 Let us assume $K$ edged devices (hospitals, organizations, etc.) collaborate to train a joint global model \textbf{GM}.
 An edge $\textbf{E}_k$ trains a local model $\textbf{LM}_k$ using its local data $\textbf{D}_k$, where $k={1, 2, \dots, K}$.
 The global server \textbf{GS} is responsible for receiving the updates from edge devices and aggregation.
-We assume that \textbf{GS} also has an open-source dataset which is called public data and we represent it as \textbf{DP}. \textbf{DP} is supposed to be a representative dataset of all the classes in a classification problem, i.e., it has samples from each candidate class.
-The training for a global round is given as follows. \begin{enumerate} \item \textbf{GS} creates a global model $\textbf{GM}$ and a reference model $\textbf{RM}$, both having the same architecture.
+We assume that a trusted third party or \textbf{GS} (We consider a trusted third party to be a different entity from \textbf{GS}) also has an open-source dataset which is called public data and we represent it as \textbf{DP}. \textbf{DP} is supposed to be a representative dataset of all the classes in a classification problem, i.e., it has samples from each candidate class.
+The training for a global round is given as follows. \begin{enumerate} \item Trusted third party creates an audit model $\textbf{AM}$ and a reference model $\textbf{RM}$.
+Where $\textbf{RM}$ has the same architecture as global model \textbf{GM}.